 It is worth noting that if you choose a more complex detailing or add specialist finishes on certain areas, for example a balcony, the cost will increase.

 If you decide to opt for a longer life guarantee for roof this will in turn increase the price.
 For example, if you decide to choose a 30-year roof guarantee this will mean the roofers will apply an extra coat of resin over the three part build up.
 The price of this additional coating will cost between £10 to £15 per square metre.

-The cost of these extra layers is between £12- £20 per square metre added to the cost for a 20-25-year GRP flat roofing system price.
+The cost of these extra layers is between £12 and £20 per square metre added to the cost for a 20-25-year GRP flat roofing system price.

-Other additional cost that come with longer guarantees is the cost for cleaning or stripping of any pre-existing waterproof coverings.
-The cost of cleaning and stripping is normally around £7 to £15 per square meter for each water proof later.
+Further additional costs which come with longer guarantees is the cost for cleaning or stripping of any pre-existing waterproof coverings.
+The cost of cleaning and stripping is normally around £7 to £15 per square meter for each waterproof layer.
 Of course, other things will factor in such as the access to the roof when any debris is removed from area.

 Looking at the costing for a GRP Flat Roof in comparison to other roofing systems, and from the point of view of cost per year guarantee, I feel it proves itself to be a very competitive roof installation within the roofing market.

 Should you want to investigate fibreglass roofing costs further on a per square meter basis please do have a look at our GRP Roofing Cost Calculator.
 This can give you a good guide on to what the cost of your roof would cost, should you choose GRP.